NeptuneHub/Jellyfin-Smart-Music/README.md

 This MVP lays the groundwork for more advanced features:

 1. **💡 Integration into Existing Players**
-   Embed smart playlist generation into open-source music apps (e.g., Jellyfin plugins, Kodi, Navidrome, etc.).
+   Embed smart playlist generation into open-source music clients for Jellyfin

 2. **⚙️ Background Automation**
    Turn the script into a long-running background worker that automatically generates playlists on a schedule.